Entropy of logarithmic modes: Entropy, Pressure, and Quasiprojectors

-This bears the question of how to define our weights when the partition $\mathcal{P}$ is refined via the dynamics of $g^t$.
+This naturally leads to the question of how to define our weights when the partition $\mathcal{P}$ is refined via the dynamics of $g^t$.
 Thus, we introduce the next definition: \begin{defn} Given a set of weights $\bm{w}=\{w_i >0 : k=1,\dots, K \}$ associated to a partition $\mathcal{P}$, we define the \textit{n-th refinement} of $\bm{w}$ as the set consisting of the elements

 where $w_{\bm{\alpha}}$ is attached to the element $E_{\bm{\alpha}} \in \mathcal{P}^{\vee n}$.
 Thus, we write the pressure associated to the partition $\mathcal{P}^{\vee n}$ and these refined weights as